Utitofon-Udoekong/2D-hex/README.md

-# 3d-space
+# 2d-hex

-##3d-space is an online tool created to aid architectural and structural designs
+This is the development version of 2d-hex with added functionalities